zilverline/Dezignables/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `carthage bootstrap --no-use-binaries --platform ios` from the Example directory first.

 ## Installation